Los Infernales: 2020s revival

-In 2021, Satánico reformed Los Infernales for a third time, in the aftermath of Hechicero defeating Último Guerrero for the CMLL World Heavyweight Championship.
+on September 24, 2021, at the CMLL 88th Anniversary Show, Satánico reformed Los Infernales for a third time, in the aftermath of Hechicero defeating Último Guerrero for the CMLL World Heavyweight Championship.
 Although Hechicero does not usually have anyone second him, he made an exception for Satánico, because of his long running rivalry with Guerrero.
 Post-match, Hechicero accepted Satánico's invitation to join Los Infernales, alongside Euforia and Mephisto.
+He led the team to winning the CMLL World Trios Championship on September 3, 2022 at the annual Noche De Campeones event.
+That same year, Averno returned to CMLL after a stint in AAA and occasionally teamed with the group as an associate member.